 Oxford like all the other towns in the Waimakariri is Motor-home friendly.
 If you want to wake up to bird song or a gentle river, then a stay at the Ashley Gorge Holiday Park is a well known and popular summertime destination for friends and families.

-Be sure to book ahead if you can as it is popular.
-The B&B's near Oxford are also very popular.
+The B&B's near Oxford are very popular.
 Known for the welcoming hospitality, warm and comfortable rooms in beautiful settings check out the garden stay at Ribblesdale, the Farmstay at Mingray or the beautiful country hosted Hielan House.
+Be sure to book ahead if you can as they can be popular.

 Oxford started in early 1850s as a saw milling town.
 In the 1870s, it was home to 11 timber mills which would be hauled by beast to Christchurch.
 A major fire in 1898 curtailed milling in the area with the last mill closing in 1912.
 The town is named after Samuel Wilberforce, bishop of Oxford, who was also a member of the Canterbury Association.